Light-coder-Sutirtha/CP_DataStructures/README.md

-# To be used as a black box in some of the instances
+# Devised for a quick revision
  To be directly used for implementation